The Relative Importance of Ability, Luck and Motivation in Team Sports: a Bayesian Model of Performance in the English Rugby Premiership: Results

 \section{Results}

-We estimate the model with the R package \textit{rstan} (Stan Development Team (2020)).
+We estimate the model with the R package \textit{rstan} \cite{stanrstan}.
 We use 4 cores, each one to run 2500 iterations and 1500 warm-up ones.
 The Stan code of the estimated model can be found in the Appendix.\\

-The results obtained are sound: \begin{itemize} \item The $Rhat$ (or Gelman-Rubin) statistic measures the discrepancies between the chains generated in simulations of Bayesian models.
+The results obtained appear to hold a degree of robustness: \begin{itemize} \item The $Rhat$ (or Gelman-Rubin) statistic measures the discrepancies between the chains generated in simulations of Bayesian models.
 The further its value is from $1$, the worse.
 But we can see in all our results that $Rhat$ is very close to $1$. \item $n_{eff}$ is an estimate of the effective sample (of parameters) size.
 A large value indicates a low degree of error in the expected value of the parameter.
 We can see that, indeed, this is the case for all the parameters of interest. \end{itemize}

-In tables 3 and 4, we can see the results of Model I and II, respectively.
+Tables \ref{postmodelI} and \ref{postmodelII} show the results of Model I and II, respectively.
 The difference between them is the presence of $\beta_{atten}$ in the latter one.
-The confidence intervals of model II, and the corresponding histograms, shown in figures 4 and 5, indicate that $\beta_{prev}$ and $\beta_{effort}$ are the parameters distributed above zero.
-On the other hand, $\beta_{home}$ has a wider confidence interval that includes zero value if $\beta_{atten}$ is included, as in the comparison between Model I and Model II.
+The posteriors of model II, and the corresponding histograms, shown in Figures \ref{hist} and \ref{histcont}, indicate that $\beta_{prev}$ and $\beta_{effort}$ are the parameters distributed above zero.
+On the other hand, $\beta_{home}$ has a wider credible interval that includes zero value if $\beta_{atten}$ is included, as in the comparison between Model I and Model II.

-Table 5 shows the difference of estimations when adding the $\beta_{day}$ parameter.
+Table \ref{postmodelIII} shows the difference of estimations when adding the $\beta_{day}$ parameter.
 The results seem to be stable, in the sense that the estimated values of $\beta_{prev}$ and $\beta_{effort}$ remain in similar intervals.
-We also show the result of changing the mean of prior of $nu$ to $1$.\\
+We also show the result of changing the mean of the prior of $\nu$ to $1$.\\

-Finally, Table 6 presents the results of Model IV.
+Finally, Table \ref{postmodelIV} presents the results of Model IV.
 The ranking score is here based on the points (not the tries) of the previous season.
 We find in this case that the $\beta_{effort}$ parameter is similar as that found in the other models, while $\beta_{prev}$ has a lower mean.\\